 From Stromness you take the A967 until it reaches the crossroads with A986 just before Twatt.
 You turn left onto the A986 and follow that road through Twatt with Loch of Boardhouse on your right handside.

-You finally come to a final crossroad and turn left there, driving a short distance down towards the sea until you have reached the ruined Earl's Palace on your left.
-Then turn left into the road which takes you along the side of the Palace; take care as this road into the village turns left round the end of the Palace on a sharp narrow bend, and there may be a car coming in the opposite direction towards you.
-A few more metres driving takes you past the entrance to St Magnus Church on the right, and the entrance to Parking Area on the left.
-You will then be in centre of Palace Village.
-Palace Stores (now sadly closed) is on your right hand side.
-The lane leading up the right hand side of the shop is the lane for Annie's Place leading to the sea shore.
-You will see a blue door (and nameplate on the yellow lime - washed building) which is the entrance to Annie's Place.
+You will come to a final crossroad and turn left there, driving a short distance down towards the sea until you have reached the ruined Earl's Palace on your left.
+Then turn left into the road which takes you along the side of the Palace; take care as this road into the village turns left round the end of the Palace on a sharp narrow bend, and there may be a car or large vehicle coming in the opposite direction towards you.
+A few more metres driving takes you past the entrance to St Magnus Church on the right, with the entrance to Parking Area on the left.
+You will now be in centre of Palace Village.
+Palace Stores with (disused) pertol pump in front, is on your right hand side.
+The lane leading up the right hand side of the shop is the lane for Annie's Place and it leads on to the sea shore.
+You will see a blue door (and nameplate) on the yellow lime - washed building which is the entrance to Annie's Place.
 You can bring your car to the front door to unpack, but we then asl that you park in the Parking Area opposite the church entrance ( as mentioned above).